SpyrosThan/Lumpy_Disease_Classification_Tensorflow/README.md

 ## 👤 Author

-This project was developed as part of a University course and to explore the possibilities of machine learning on the farming sector.
+This project was developed as part of a University Master's course and to explore the possibilities of machine learning on the farming sector.

 ---